Mini chocolate walnut tarts make an individual sweet treat. This decadent dessert has a rich chocolate filling topped with walnuts on a flaky crust.

 - Place in a 350 degree oven for 10 minutes.

-- Halfway through cooking time, give walnuts a gently stir.
+- Halfway through cooking time, give walnuts a gentle stir.

 What if I don’t have any walnuts?